jaimejim/tiny-downloader/README.md

 Starting download: 17 - Melodías de Mamá Ganso (1931) (2do Redoblaje).mp4
 ```

-## Note
+## Notes

-The concurrent workers are set to `5`.
+- The concurrent workers are set to `5`.
 A higher number may cause YouTube to temporarily block your IP.
 For Archive.org downloads, ensure you comply with their terms of service and use responsibly to avoid overloading their servers.
+- `pytube` seems not to be actively developed anymore.